Uday Hussein: Murder of Hussein Kamel and Saddam Kamel

+In 1996, Uday along with Qusay, were said to be involved in the killings of their brothers-in-law, Hussein Kamel al-Majid and Saddam Kamel, who themselves were powerful members of the elite regime.
+The two men, who had defected to Jordan along with their wives and children, were murdered after their return to Iraq.

-According to the book The Interrogation of Saddam Hussein by John Nixon, Uday provoked the escape of Hussein Kamel al-Majid and Saddam Kamel in 1995.
-A drunk Uday went to Kamel's house where a party was being held and punched Saddam Kamel.
-When he was defeated by Kamel, he took out his gun and fired, but accidentally wounded Watban, who got in the way.
+According to the book The Interrogation of Saddam Hussein by John Nixon, Uday provoked the escape of Hussein and Saddam Kamel in 1995.
+A drunk Uday went to Kamel's house where a party was being held, and punched Saddam Kamel.
+When he was defeated by Kamel, Uday took out his gun and fired, but accidentally wounded Watban, who got in the way.
 Shortly after the grooms escaped to Jordan, Saddam burned the garage for Uday's luxury cars, saying, "While Iraqis are suffering from the embargo, this situation may send a false message."
 Uday took over Iraq's oil sales, previously largely pocketed by the entourage of Hussein Kamel when he oversaw the oil business along with his responsibilities in defense and industry, Uday also zeroed in on other areas that had been the province of Kamel, including army equipment supplies, reconstruction and food imports.
 An Iraqi official said, "Kamel decided to defect because he became frightened that Uday was now getting strong enough to really take care of him."

-Along with many other crimes, he along with Qusay in 1996, was said to be involved in the killings of their brothers-in-law, Hussein Kamel and Saddam Kamel, who themselves were powerful members of the elite regime.
-The two men, who had defected to Jordan along with their wives and children, were murdered after their return to Iraq.